red-devils-ada/data_stroy/index.md

 (comparison Switzerland - Belgium)

-# And if we extand that to whole EU countries?
+# And if we extend that to whole EU countries?